Why should some dogs be screened for glaucoma?

 What are the symptoms of glaucoma in dogs?

-- The dog rubs against the eye and/or squints regularly
+- The dog rubs its eye and/or squints its eyes regularly.

-- The eye appears red due to enlarged blood vessels
+- The eye looks red due to enlarged blood vessels.

 How is glaucoma treated in dogs?

-If suspected glaucoma in the dog yours, you should contact your veterinarian.
-It may be necessary eye lighting or other eye examinations to find out if there are any underlying causes of the disease.
-The condition is usually treated with preparations that lower the pressure in the eye, or various eye drops that facilitate drainage.
-The condition can be painful, so the dog will also receive painkillers and anti-inflammatory medication.
+If suspected glaucoma in the dog you should contact your veterinarian.
+It may be necessary eye lighting or other eye examinations to determine if there are any underlying causes of the disease.
+The condition is usually treated with medications that lower the pressure in the eye or various eye drops that facilitate drainage.
+The condition can be painful so the dog will also be given painkillers and anti-inflammatory medications.

 Which dog breeds should be examined for glaucoma?